agile0/Samsung-Data-Project/README.md

 - hdactivity_codebook.R -> generate the codebook with a complete summary of the data extracted from run_analysis.

  ## Outcome text files
-- hdactivity.txt: Output data set composed by train and test sets.
+- humanactivity.txt: Output data set composed by train and test sets.
 Measurements on the mean and standard deviation variables grouped by individual and activity.

 - humandata-cdbk.txt: Codebook with a complete summary of the hdactivity data